andstor/peft-unit-test-generation-replication-package/evaluation/methods2test_runnable/README.md

 #### Evaluate Tests

 Evaluate the tests using the following command.
-This will run the tests and calculate the coverage using Jacoco.
+This will run the tests and calculate the coverage using Jacoco and mutation score using Pitest.

 ```bash
 docker run \